Stone Soup Programming

 Now, you might be wondering, “What does this have to do with programming?”
 Well, let’s think about it.
 The travelers in the story started with a simple stone (or in our case, a basic piece of code).
 They then invited others to contribute, and with each addition, the soup (or our program) became more robust and flavorful.

 Open source software is a great example of Stone Soup Programming.
-A developer starts with a simple idea, and others contribute to it until it becomes a robust, fully-featured tool.
+A developer starts with a simple idea, and others contribute to it until it becomes a robust, fully featured tool.
+Linux started as one bloke’s side project.
+Look at it now.
+Running basically everything.
+Including probably the server hosting this blog.

 For what it’s worth, you don’t have to be a developer to practice the Stone Soup methodology.
 You can apply the same principles to any project, whether it’s a website, a video game, or even a book.